MatthewJDavis/matthewjdavis.github.io/_posts/2919-05-01-ec2-daily-on-powershell.md

 ## Overview

-I had previously written about [shutting down Azure VMs] with a PowerShell script and Azure Automation runbook (easily modifiable to start up on a schedule) and recently needed to fix a broken script at work to do similar in AWS.
+I had previously written about [shutting down Azure VMs] with a PowerShell script using Azure Automation runbook and recently needed to fix a broken script at work that started certain EC2 instances.
-The script that was broken was storing all of the EC2 instances in a variable then filtering, I have done this for checking tags that don't exist and sometimes it is needed but using the 'Filter' property of the ```Get-EC2Instance``` PowerShell Cmdlet speeds up the process - the filtering is done on the AWS side and only instances that match are returned.
+The broken script was storing all of the EC2 instances in a variable then filtering by tag, but when I rewrote the script I used the Format parameter of the [Get-EC2Instance] Cmdlet which filters the objects on the AWS side and testing on the dev account showed a large performance gain and also easier to read and understand.
-I used this opportunity to rewrite the script and now the task to turn on EC2 instances in the dev account now works again and runs more efficiently.
-Below the script I have posted a few helpful filters and did a test of a filter verses returning all 68 instances in the account.
+Below the script are a few helpful filters for EC2 Instances, Volumes and Snapshots.

 All examples run on PowerShell Core installed on a Mac with the AWSPowerShell Core module: